Cobra10322/Socigos/README.md

 ===============

-You Need Your Instagram Account for Login to this Tools
+You Need Your Instagram Account for Login to this Tools.

 for Account Target when Private, you must Confrimed followed of target.